Garbaz/bachelor-thesis/thesis/draft.md

 \pi(x) = p(x | w) = \frac{p(w | x) p(x)}{p(w)}
 $$

-While calculating $p(w | x)$ and $p(x)$ might be straightforward, often times directly getting a value for $p(w)$ is rather difficult or impossible.
+While calculating $p(w | x)$ and $p(x)$ might be straightforward, often times directly getting a value for $p(w)$ is rather difficult or even impossible.
 Usually one would have to compute it from the other two quantities as $p(w) = \int p(w | x) p(x) dx$, which can be rather costly.

-With MH however, since $p(w)$ does not depend on $x$ and we only need to know $\pi(x)$ up to a proportionality constant, we can simply define $\tilde{\pi}(x) = p(w) \pi(x) = p(w | x) p(x)$ and calculate our acceptance ratio $\alpha$ with $\tilde{\pi}$ rather than $\pi$, sidestepping the need to evaluate any costly integrals.
+With MH however, since $p(w)$ does not depend on $x$ and we only need to know $\pi(x)$ up to a proportionality constant, we can simply define $\tilde{\pi}(x) = p(w) \pi(x) = p(w | x) p(x)$ and calculate our acceptance ratio $\alpha$ with respect to $\tilde{\pi}$ rather than $\pi$, sidestepping the need to evaluate any costly integrals.

 ## Probabilistic Programs

 A probabilistic program for the purposes of our implementation here is syntactically simply an ordinary function in an (in our case imperative) programming language.
 This function can contain any code constructs that are part of the host language, including potentially troublesome things like conditionals, loops and recursion.
 However, a probabilistic program can, as opposed to an ordinary function, contain two additional syntax elements: "sample" expressions and "observe" statements.

 Besides the syntactic difference to an ordinary function, the execution of a probabilistic program also differs in a significant way.
-In addition to running the code as normal, during execution track is kept of what distributions are sampled from with what parameters, what values are drawn and how probable drawing these values was, and most importantly, the total probability of the particular execution happening.
+In addition to running the code as normal, during execution track is kept of what distributions are sampled from with what parameters, what values are drawn and how probable the drawing of these values was, and most importantly, the total probability of the particular execution happening.
+This _trace_ of the probabilistic programs execution allows for the application of inference algorithms, as will be detailed later on.

 ### Sample Expression

-A sample expression is semantically rather simple, it allows us to sample a value from some distribution, be it a primitve distribution provided by our implementation, or a distribution defined by another probabilistic program.
-The resulting value of a sample expression is in every regard no different than as if it were simply an ordinary function call.
+A sample expression is semantically rather simple, it allows us to sample a value from some distribution, be it a primitve distribution provided by our implementation or a distribution defined as another probabilistic program.
+For the regular semantics of the program the resulting value of a sample expression is in every regard no different than as if it were simply an ordinary function call.
+However, upon a sample expression being encountered during execution it is recorded to the execution's trace what distribution has been sampled from with what parameters, what value has been drawn, and how likely it was for this value to come from the distribution.

 ```rs
 /// Sampling from a primitve distribution and using recursion